 The Solopreneur’s Guide to Writing Copy That Actually Sells

 Start selling the feeling your audience wants.
 Tap into their desires and make sure you deeply understand the way they want to feel after investing in what you offer.
 Sell the beautiful, breathtaking sunset; the dreamy outcome your product or service can lead to.
-Whether it's time saved, headaches avoided, or just sheer joy, paint a picture so vivid that your audience can't help but want to live in it.
+Whether it's time saved, headaches avoided, or whatever else, paint a picture so vivid your audience can't help but want to live in it.

-Here’s something that doesn’t get talked about enough: Using contrast to make your point.
-This approach is about vividly painting the "before" and "after" scenarios of using your product or service.
-Take it further and contrast your offer with the common pitfalls of typical solutions.
-Not only does this highlight your advantages, but it also frames your offering in a context that’s too compelling to ignore.
+Here’s something that doesn’t get talked about enough: Contrast is magical for making your point.
+Contrast lets you vividly paint the "before" and "after" scenarios of your product or service.
+It’s powerful for showing how their life can change with your offer.
+Take it even further and contrast your offer with the common pitfalls of typical solutions.
+That way you’re highlight your advantages, but also framing what you offer in a compelling way.

 Here’s an example: Let’s say you offer eco-friendly cleaning products.